antmicro/kenning-pipeline-manager/docs/source/dataflow-format.md

 Each subgraph can have `input`, `inout`, or `output` interfaces.
 In the collapsed view, those are visible as regular interfaces of the node representing a subgraph.
-In the subgraph view, each interface is represented by a dedicated node, which is parametrized by a dedicated entry in `interfaces` array.
+In the subgraph view, each interface is represented by a dedicated node, which is parametrized by a dedicated entry in the `interfaces` array.
-Such node allows to configure such parameters as interface name or connection side of its corresponding interface.
+Such node allows configuring parameters such as interface name or connection side of its corresponding interface.

 Within the dataflow format, `interfaces` field allows to tie the subgraph node interface (subgraph IO) with an interface in the subgraph it is representing. `interfaces` is an array of objects that follows the